neutrinoguy/neutrinoguy.github.io/_posts/2022-08-14-nullcon HackIM CTF 2022 - Cloud 9*9 Challenge Writeup.md

   - AWS
 ---

 [nullcon HackIM CTF](https://ctf.nullcon.net/) had cloud challenge category this year.
-Cloud 9*9 was one the challenges in that category.
+Cloud 9*9 was one of the challenges in that category.
 This post describes my thought process and how I solved it.

 The challenge description was as below provided with the challenge IP address.